-We recommend using a 20 MOA base, or adjustable rings if shooting at extended ranges.
+We recommend using a tilted base or an adjustable mount if shooting at extended ranges.
 NEVER USE SCOPE SHIMS, as these can cause damage to your body tube and void your warranty.
 DO NOT torque the rings down using more than 18 in-lbs (2 NM) of force, as this can also cause damage to the body tube or affect internal components.